Skip to main content

 Reverse osmosis.

-Eliminates salts, metals and minerals.
-Reverse osmosis separates ions with the help of charged particles, which means that dissolved charged ions, such as salts, are more likely to be rejected by the membrane.
-A polymer thin film membrane rejects more than 96%, and a cellulose acetate membrane rejects more than 85%.
+Removes salts, metals and minerals.
+Reverse osmosis separates ions with the help of charged particles, which means that dissolved ions that have a charge, such as salts, are more likely to be rejected by the membrane.
+A polymer thin film membrane rejects more than 96%, and a cellulose acetate membrane rejects about 85%.
+So it is a very good system for removing silica from water.

 Anionic resins.